MAINNET PREVIEW · NIST FIPS 204 · NVIDIA-LOCKED

 One ledger, two node roles.

-QSDM is the unified platform (historically shipped under the transitional name QSDM+); Cell (CELL) is its native coin.
+QSDM is the unified platform; Cell (CELL) is its native coin.
 The node software ships in two roles that share the same cryptography, wire format, and mesh topology: validators run Proof-of-Entanglement BFT consensus on CPU-only VPS-class hardware and earn transaction fees, while miners run an additive GPU proof-of-work layer that emits Cell from home rigs.

 Validator · CPU-only · VPS